telerik/xaml-docs/controls/radgauge/getting-started/creating-radial-gauge.md

 # Creating Radial Gauge

 One of the gauges you can create with the __RadGauge__ control, is a radial gauge.
 It is represented by a circle container with a scale in it.
-Additionally it can display various indicators that point to a certain value on the scale.
+Additionally, it can display various indicators that point to a certain value on the scale.
 This topic will walk you through the creation of a sample application that contains a radial RadGauge.

 * [Assembly References](#assembly-references)
 * [Defining a RadialGauge with a Radial Scale](#defining-a-radialgauge-with-a-radialscale)